Activity Overview: Saving water at home is easier than you think. By making small, intentional changes, you can save water at home.

 - Don’t let the water run.

 - Do you do the dishes by hand at home?
 The average kitchen sink uses 2.2 gpm.
 Filling the sink up with hot, soapy water and rinsing the dishes all at once will help reduce the amount of water you use.

 - Learn what plants and flowers grow best in your climate.
 Planting something that needs a lot of water when you live somewhere with only a little rain means using more water.

 - Measure your water family water use

-- Have your family count each of the following: the times they use the dishwasher, the amount of time they spend in the shower and how many baths in one week they take.
+- Have your family count the number of loads of laundry they do, times they flush the toilet, use the dishwasher, how long they take showers and how many baths in one week.
 Set a goal for the following week to reduce each of those measurements.

 - Don’t discard water.

-- Have unused water that you haven’t drunk?
+- Have unused water that you haven’t drink?
 Instead of dumping it out, use it to water indoor plants.

 Austin Water Water Use Calculator

 SCI.K.1B, SCI.1.1B, SCI.2.1B, SCI.3.1B, SCI.4.1B, SCI.5.1B, SCI.K.2B, SCI.1.2B, SCI.2.2B, SCI.3.2A, SCI.4.2A, SCI.5.2A, SCI.5.2B, SCI.K.2C, SCI.1.2C, SCI.2.2C, SCI.3.2B, SCI.4.2B, SCI.5.2C, SCI.K.2D, SCI.1.2D, SCI.2.2D, SCI.K.2E, SCI.1.2E, SCI.2.2E, SCI.3.2F, SCI.4.2F, SCI.5.2F